richardcavell/6809-strlen/Test suite/Readme.txt

 To use the test suite on XRoar:

+  1. If you have Linux, install make and xroar
+  2. Open a terminal
+  3. Go to the "Test suite" directory
-  1. Type "make xroar" on your computer
+  4. Type "make xroar"

 To use the test suite on MAME:

+  1. If you have Linux, install make and mame
+  2. Open a terminal
+  3. Go to the "Test suite" directory
-  1. Type "make mame"  on your computer
+  4. Type "make mame"

 In order to use the test suite, you will need one of: